Certificate Program

 The Intercultural Development Inventory® (IDI®) Process includes:

-1) Completing the Intercultural Development Inventory® (IDI®), a 50-item online questionnaire that can be completed in about 20 minutes;
+1. Completing the Intercultural Development Inventory (IDI), a 50-item online assessment that can be completed in about 20 minutes;

-2) Attending an IDI Group Profile Session (approximately 3 hours) led by an IDI Qualified Administrator;
+2. attending an IDI Group Profile Session led by an IDI Qualified Administrator;

-3) Participating in an Individual Feedback Session (approximately 1 hour) with an IDI Qualified Administrator; and
+3. participating in an Individual Feedback Session with an IDI Qualified Administrator; and

-4) Working on an IDI Individual Development Plan.
+4. working on an IDI Intercultural Development Plan.

-The IDI assesses intercultural competence: the capability to shift cultural perspective and appropriately adapt behavior to cultural differences and commonalities.
-The IDI will assess an individual’s intercultural competence using the Intercultural Development Continuum (IDC).
-The IDC describes the knowledge/attitude/skill sets (i.e. orientations) toward cultural difference and commonality that are arrayed along a continuum from the more monocultural mindsets of Denial and Polarization through the transitional orientation of Minimization to the intercultural or global mindsets of Acceptance and Adaptation.
-This continuum is adapted by Mitch Hammer from the Developmental Model of Intercultural Sensitivity (DMIS) originally proposed by Milton Bennett and is considered the premier metric in the field intercultural competency.
-For more information about the IDI Process, email inclusion@augsburg.edu.
+The IDI assesses intercultural competence, i.e. the capability to shift cultural perspective and appropriately adapt cultural behavior in order to effectively navigate intercultural goals.
+The IDI is based on the Intercultural Development Continuum (IDC).
+The IDC describes an individual’s knowledge, attitude, and skill sets (i.e. orientations) toward cultural differences and commonalities that are arrayed along a continuum from the more monocultural mindsets of Denial and Polarization through the transitional orientation of Minimization to the intercultural mindsets of Acceptance and Adaptation.
+This continuum is adapted by Dr. Mitch Hammer from the Developmental Model of Intercultural Sensitivity (DMIS) originally proposed by Dr. Milton Bennett and is considered the premier metric in the field of intercultural competency.
+To learn more about the IDI, click HERE.

 Note: Augsburg University uses the Intercultural Development Inventory® (IDI®) Guided Development as our preferred guiding framework in our diversity, equity, and inclusion work.